Biography

 Maree has a professional background in the community services sector in Australia and in the International Development sector in Australia and throughout Asia especially in the Philippines, Malaysia and Indonesia.

-Maree’s research focuses on gender, culture and global change.
-She brings her academic training in anthropology, feminist theory and gender studies together with her professional experience.
-She researches and publishes in the areas of gender and globalisation; gender and cultural diversity; gender and sexuality in cross cultural contexts; gender, sexuality and human rights; gender and feminist theories of global urbanisation; emotion, culture and politics.
+She researches and publishes in the areas of gender and globalisation; gender and race; gender in cross cultural contexts; gender, sexuality and human rights; gender and feminist theories of global urbanisation; emotion, culture and politics.

-She is especially focused on current trends towards ‘culturalising’ gender and sexuality oppression (via religion and culture) and ‘sexualising’ problems of politics (in security and conflict).
-She has recently published in these areas as well as on the renewed ‘global feminist clashes’ between gender, human rights and culture where she observes how culture has become newly and problematically realised as the cause rather than the context of gender and sexuality matters.
+She is especially focused on current trends towards ‘culturalising’ gender and sexuality oppression (via religion and culture); sexualising and racialising problems of politics (in security, conflict, development and humanitarianism).
+She has recently published in these areas as well as on the renewed ‘global feminist clashes’ between gender, human rights, culture and the law.

 Qualifications